 Almost all law schools require applicants to write a personal statement.
-In general, admission boards will assess the statement to determine the applicant's personal qualifications to study law.
-Personal statements should be well written, concise and offer examples that demonstrate achievement and competence.
-Consult with experts in Stetson's Department of Career Development for help in writing and honing your statement.
+In general, admission boards will assess the statement to determine the applicant's interest and fit for studying and practicing law.
+Personal statements should be well written and concise in offering specific evidence of achievement and competence.
+Consult with experts in Stetson's Career and Professional Development for help in writing and honing your statement.

 Letters of Recommendation

 Most law schools require applicants to obtain letters of recommendation from professors and employers that will attest to an applicant's academic and personal strengths.
 Letters should be requested from professors and employers with whom you have had significant contact.
 Take advantage of the close student-faculty commitment that is offered by Stetson in order to network and build strong academic relationships.

 Law School Admission Council (LSAC): The Law School Admission Council offers the Credential Assembly Service (CAS), which centralizes and standardizes undergraduate records to simplify the law school admission process.
 CAS stores and distributes student academic materials including transcripts, writing samples, personal statements and LSAT scores.
 Most ABA approved schools require law student applicants to register with CAS.

 Law school admission boards consider a wide range of extracurricular and curricular activities including work experience, internships, and involvement with clubs and associations.
 Stetson offers many opportunities for Pre-Law students to develop experiences that build relevant skill sets including leadership.